DataDog/terraform-provider-datadog/website/docs/r/dashboard.html.markdown

 - `name` - (Required) The variable name.
 Can be referenced as $name in `graph` `request` `q` query strings.
 - `prefix` - (Optional) The tag group.
 Default: no tag group.
 - `default` - (Optional) The default tag.
 Default: "\*" (match all).

+### Nested `template_variable_preset` blocks

+Nested `template_variable_preset` blocks have the following structure:

+- `name` - (Required) The displayed name of the preset.
+- `template_variable`: (Required) Block describing the values that a template_variable within this preset should assume.
+Each referenced template_variable name must be defined on the dashboard, but not all template_variables must be included in a preset.
+One or more blocks can be defined per preset.
+    - `name`: (Required) The name of the template_variable being referenced.
+    - `value`: (Required) The value that the template_variable should assume.

 ## Import